polyphony-chat/docs/docs/Protocol Specifications/core.md

 *Fig. 8: Sequence diagram depicting the data moving process.*

-How this process is implemented is up to P2 extensions to define.
-The above steps are only a guideline.
 The API routes for data export and import are documented in the [API documentation](https://apidocs.polyproto.org)

 #### 7.3.1 Resource Addressing with relative roots